 In the Instance type section, select Virtual Machine or Bare Metal Machine.

 Select a shape for the instance.
 For more information about shapes, see Compute Shapes.

 In the Configure networking section, leave Select existing virtual cloud network selected, and then select the virtual cloud network (VCN) compartment, VCN, subnet compartment, and subnet.

 In the Add SSH keys section, upload the public key portion (.pub) of the key pair that you want to use for SSH access to the instance.
 Browse to the key file that you want to upload, or drag and drop the file into the box.

-You should now see the NGC instance with the status of Provisioning.
-After the status has changed to Running, you can connect to the instance.
+You should now see the NGC instance with the state of Provisioning.
+After the state changes to Running, you can connect to the instance.
 For general information about launching Compute instances, see Creating an Instance.

 See the following topics for steps to access and work with the instance:

 When you connect to the instance using SSH you will be prompted for the NGC API key.
 If you supply the API key at the prompt, the instance will automatically log you into the NGC container registry so that you can run containers from the registry.
 You can choose not to supply the API key at the prompt and still log in to the instance.
 You can then log in later to the NGC container registry.
 See Logging in to the NGC Container Registry for more information.